-Learn how to make the best homemade cajun seasoning in this easy spice mix recipe.
-It’s better than Tony Cachere’s Creole Seasoning!
+Learn how to make the best gluten free Cajun Seasoning blend in this easy spice mix recipe.

 - 3/4 cup sea salt